machitgarha/phirs/README.md

 # Phirs

-A library providing platform-specific user-accessible directory paths, such as config and cache.
+A library providing platform-specific user directory paths, such as config and cache.
 Inspired by [dirs-rs](https://github.com/dirs-dev/dirs-rs).

 ## Features

--   **Multiple platform**.
+-   **Multiple Platform**.
 Providing cross-platform paths, plus platform-specific ones.
 Make your app run-everywhere or target a specific platform.
 See [Platform Support](#platform-support) for more details.

 -   **Hackable**.
-Adding support for a specific platform [is easy](#). <!-- TODO: Add a link to contributions describing this. -->
+Adding support for a specific platform [is easy](./docs/en/usage-guide#example-android-platform-support).

--   **Well-designed**.
+-   **Well-Designed**.
 Provide good design and simple abstractions (with the help of powerful PHP interfaces and traits).

 ## Why?